 If the tool’s too heavy, it will still wear you down even if it’s powerful enough to cut out big holes or drive large screwdrivers.
 The mere act of carrying the tool can be too strenuous for your wrist.

-As such, it is also necessary to consider for the tool’s weight while you’re looking for a high voltage.
+As such, it is also necessary to consider the tool’s weight while you’re looking for a high voltage.

 The clutch is the one thing that differentiates electric drills from cordless ones.
 With a clutch, you can keep the motor running but the screwdriver will not turn.

 Usually, there are different clutch settings on a drill.
-Those great ones even come with a 24 settings to choose from.
-Those with lowest numbers will work well with small screws while higher numbers are for bigger screws.
+Those great ones even come with 24 settings to choose from.
+Those with the lowest numbers will work well with small screws while higher numbers are for bigger screws.

 The speed of your tool is measured by RPM or revolutions per minute.
 Of course, the higher number, the faster it can go.
 If you need to drive screws, low speed will do just fine.
-However, if you need to drill holes, then you would need higher speed.
+However, if you need to drill holes, then you would need a higher speed.